Development impact

 The investment companies must report annually on the progress in relation to the defined impact areas.
 Deviations from envisaged results are subject to a further dialogue with the company.

-Projects are also required to prepare an annual sustainability report to be discussed and approved by its board of directors.
+Projects are also required to prepare an annual sustainability report to be discussed and approved by its management.
 The report serves as an important tool for the annual stocktaking of the project’s sustainability performance.
 The annual report must be submitted to IFU, which uses it as a tool to perform active ownership and provide transparent sustainability information about its investments.

 Show more Show less